Health reimbursement account: ICHRA

 In January 2020, a new type of HRA became available to businesses of all sizes that allows an employer to scale its benefits across nine different classes.
 This new tax-advantaged tool is called an ICHRA (Individual Coverage HRA) and brings greater flexibility in design, expands upon the benefits that its predecessor, the QSEHRA, offered, and presents a potential solution to the issue of premium tax credits and HRA benefits that QSEHRAs posed.

-An ICHRA allows employers to reimburse their employees tax-free for individual insurance and medical expenses.
-No more hassling with renewals, participation rates, stressing about doctor networks, or getting constant annual increases—just decide which benefits go to which classes of employees, set monthly allowance for each, and it's done.
+An ICHRA allows employers to reimburse their employees tax-free for individual insurance premiums and medical expenses.
+Employers that offer ICHRAs do not create or manage group plans for their employees; instead, they create different classes of employees and set monthly allowances for each.
 Employees get to choose any plan they want and flexible design criteria allows employers to customize their ICHRAs to suit their needs.

-Further, an ICHRA allows for applicable large employers (ALEs), when the ICHRA is deemed affordable for minimum value coverage, to meet the PPACA employer mandates.
+Employers cannot offer workers a choice between ICHRA benefits and group health insurance.
+However, an ICHRA deemed affordable for minimum value coverage can allows applicable large employers (ALEs) to meet the PPACA employer mandates.

 The HRA Council, a non-partisan advocacy group made up of health insurance leaders, brokers, administrators, and organizations, released its first ICHRA report in October 2022.
 Using data from BenefitBay, Flyte HCM, HealthSherpa, HRASimple, Nexben, OneBridge Benefits, PeopleKeep, Stride Health, TakeCommand, and zizzl health, the HRA council found ICHRAs saw a 350% growth in popularity from 2020 to 2022.